 Yes, I know I won't be earning any interest on them but I will be maintaining my purchasing power.
 Right now if I park my savings in a bank account, I'll make maybe 2% interest.
-That would put me in a depreciation hole faster that shit sliding down a stick, if you believe that our true inflation rate is really between 10 and 12%.
+That would put me in a depreciation hole faster than shit sliding down a stick if you believe that our true inflation rate is between 10 and 12%.

 If you ask me, maintaining purchasing power wins over a 2% interest bank account in a border hyper-inflationary economy any day.

 Nowadays I just monitor gold and silver prices using my various time series forecasting Python scripts.
 I go into lengthy detail on how to forecast silver prices in the following article.

 Of course, my models are a bit more sophisticated than what I share but it should get you going on building your forecasting models for both silver and gold.

 If you want to buy physical gold and silver go to your local coin show (LCS) and hunt around.
 The saddest and scariest thing is to buy "coins" off eBay or some other place where the dealer's reputation is questionable.
 There are a lot of fakes out there made in China and elsewhere.